pterm/pterm/README.md

 	}

 	// Create a new interactive multiselect printer with the options
-	// Disable the filter, set the keys for confirming and selecting, and define the checkmark symbols printer := pterm.DefaultInteractiveMultiselect.
+	// Disable the filter and define the checkmark symbols printer := pterm.DefaultInteractiveMultiselect.
 		WithOptions(options).
 		WithFilter(false).
-		WithKeyConfirm(keys.Enter).
-		WithKeySelect(keys.Space).
 		WithCheckmark(&pterm.Checkmark{Checked: pterm.Green("+"), Unchecked: pterm.Red("-")})

 	// Show the interactive multiselect and get the selected options